ybaik/gain-and-tax/readme.md

 ## Overview

-This Python script simplifies the process of preparing income tax data for overseas securities transactions in Korea, specifically targeting transactions handled by E*TRADE and Kiwoom.
+This Python script simplifies the process of preparing income tax data for overseas securities transactions in Korea, specifically targeting transactions handled by E*TRADE, Mirae Asset and Kiwoom.
 It automates several key tasks:

 * **Data Processing:**  Handles transaction data for E*TRADE to add KRW-based columns and save as a CSV file.
 * **Gain & Loss Calculation:**  Calculates capital gains and losses for each stock transaction.